-Raised in Green's Farms, Conn., Vice Adm.
-Dixon R. Smith entered the Naval Academy Preparatory School in 1978.
+Raised in Green's Farms, Connecticut, Vice Adm.
+Dixon Smith entered the Naval Academy Preparatory School in 1978.
 After receiving his commission from the United States Naval Academy in 1983, he was designated a surface warfare officer in 1985.

-Assignments ashore include duty at Naval Education and Training Center, Newport, Rhode Island, as seamanship instructor, and service as aide to the Naval Inspector General, Washington, D.C.
-Duties in Naples, Italy, as deputy executive assistant to Commander in Chief, Allied Forces, Southern Europe/Commander in Chief, U.S. Naval Forces, Europe, included service in support of the Joint Forces Commander, Operation Allied Force, and Commander, Joint Task Force Noble Anvil during NATOís operations in Kosovo.
-Additionally, he served a tour at the United States Naval Academy as 4th Battalion Officer and Plebe Summer Officer in Charge.
+Assignments ashore include duty at Naval Education and Training Center, Newport, Rhode Island, as seamanship instructor and service as aide to the Naval Inspector General, Washington, D.C.
+Duties in Naples, Italy, as deputy executive assistant to Commander in Chief, Allied Forces, Southern Europe/Commander in Chief, U.S. Naval Forces, Europe, included service in support of the Joint Forces Commander, Operation Allied Force and Commander, Joint Task Force Noble Anvil during NATO’s operations in Kosovo.
+Additionally, he served a tour at the United States Naval Academy as 4th Battalion Officer and Plebe Summer officer in charge.

-Smith holds a masterís degree in Business from Webster University, and is a graduate of the Army Command and General Staff College at Fort Leavenworth, Kansas.
+Smith holds a master’s degree in business from Webster University and is a graduate of the Army Command and General Staff College at Fort Leavenworth, Kansas.

 Smith assumed duties as commander, Navy Installations Command Oct.
 24, 2014.